cxlxuanxuan/python-learning-1/README.md

 # python-learning-1
 from shiyanlou learning-step1
-i can do it bestest,这是我的开始 python
+i can do it bestest,begin from here python